Simple high-accuracy method for solving bound-state equations with the Cornell potential in momentum space: Numerical results

-where $z_n<0$ is the $n$-th root of the Airy function ${\rm Ai}(z)$.
+where $z_n<0$ is the $n$th root of the Airy function ${\rm Ai}(z)$.

 First we demonstrate for the linear potential the numerical convergence of the energy eigenvalues to the exact values as the number of Gauss-Legendre points $N$ increases.
-We calculated the lowest energy eigenvalues $n=1$ to $n=10$ using 5-point Lagrange interpolation to approximate the first and second derivatives of the wave function.
+We calculated the lowest energy eigenvalues $n=1$ to $n=10$ using 5-point Lagrange interpolation (i.e., fourth-order polynomials) to approximate the first and second derivatives of the wave function.
 Table~\ref{tab:swave-Nconv} shows that our numerical S-wave energies converge quickly to the exact eigenvalues.
-For $N=1000$ Gauss-Legendre points we find excellent agreement up to the 9th decimal place for the lowest eigenvalues, while for the highest eigenvalues we still reach very good agreement up to the 7th decimal place.
+For $N=800$ Gauss-Legendre points we already find perfect agreement in all ten displayed decimal places for the lowest eigenvalue, but also for the 10th eigenvalue we still reach very good agreement, with first deviations showing up only in the 7th decimal place.

-In Table~\ref{tab:methods} the S-wave results for the energy eigenvalues $n=1$ to $n=10$, obtained with four different methods, are compared.
-For the Nystr\"om methods, 1000 Gauss-Legendre integration points were used, while for the Galerkin method with expansion in a basis of 64 B-spline functions the numerical integration was performed using the \lq\lq NIntegrate'' routine in \textsc{Mathematica}.
+In Table \ref{tab:methods} the S-wave results for the energy eigenvalues $n=1$ to $n=10$, obtained with four different methods, are compared.
+For the Nystr\"om methods, 1000 Gauss-Legendre integration points were used, while for the Galerkin method of Ref.~\cite{Leitao:2014jha}, with an expansion in a basis of 64 B-spline functions, the numerical integration was performed using the adaptive ``NIntegrate'' routine in \textit{Mathematica}.
 Excellent agreement with the exact results was achieved with 5-point and higher Lagrange interpolation, whereas the B-spline method with 64 basis functions still yields accurate results, but clearly less than what is achieved with the Nystr\"om methods.

+Note that the cubic spline and 4-point Lagrange interpolations both involve cubic polynomials, but they are not identical.
+Neighboring splines are linked through continuity conditions, such that their corresponding matrices $D^{(1)}_{ij}$ and $D^{(2)}_{ij}$ of (\ref{eq:interpol}) connect all points, whereas our Lagrange polynomials are local.
+As can be seen in Table \ref{tab:methods}, both yield results of comparable accuracy, where interestingly the exact results always lies between them.

 The higher-order Lagrange interpolation results turned out to be so precise that we wanted to see how high their accuracy can go when the number of integration points and the order of the interpolating polynomials is increased.
 In Tables \ref{tab:N=200}, \ref{tab:N=600}, and \ref{tab:N=1000}, we show the differences between the numerical results and the exact energies given by Eq.~(\ref{eq:EAiry}) with higher precision.
 The exact energies are given up to 20 decimal places, together with the difference between the numerical and the exact results.